bekk/bekk-christmas/post/elm/the-builder-pattern.md

 title: The Builder Pattern
 ingress: Elm doesn't have a concept of required and optional arguments.
 Every function takes all the arguments they specify, no more, no less.
-But sometimes we want to be able specify only some arguments to a function, and use default values for the rest.
+But sometimes we want to be able to specify only some arguments to a function, and use default values for the rest.
 The builder pattern is one solution to that challenge.
 authors:
   - Aksel Wester
 ---